 Statistical pattern recognition techniques for target differentiation using infrared sensor

-IEEE International Conference on Multisensor Fusion and Integration for Intelligent Systems
+Proceedings of the International Conference on Multisensor Fusion and Integration for Intelligent Systems, IEEE 2006

 This study compares the performances of various statistical pattern recognition techniques for the differentiation of commonly encountered features in indoor environments, possibly with different surface properties, using simple infrared (IR) sensors.
 The intensity measurements obtained from such sensors are highly dependent on the location, geometry, and surface properties of the reflecting feature in a way that cannot be represented by a simple analytical relationship, therefore complicating the differentiation process.
 We construct feature vectors based on the parameters of angular IR intensity scans from different targets to determine their geometry type.
 Mixture of normals classifier with three components correctly differentiates three types of geometries with different surface properties, resulting in the best performance (100%) in geometry differentiation.
 The results indicate that the geometrical properties of the targets are more distinctive than their surface properties, and surface recognition is the limiting factor in differentiation.
 The results demonstrate that simple IR sensors, when coupled with appropriate processing and recognition techniques, can be used to extract substantially more information than such devices are commonly employed for.